premAI-io/serverless-examples/deploy_runpod/README.md

 python src/handler.py --rp_serve_api
 ```

-This will serve a fastapi like server and then you can post requests and check if it is working or not.
+This command will launch a server similar to FastAPI, allowing you to send requests and check if it is functioning correctly.